-Although PIPE deals involving healthcare and biotechnology issuers were prevalent in 2017, 2018 saw a notable rise in PIPE deals in the healthcare industry.
-According to The Deal, the healthcare industry accounted for more deal flow as compared to any other industry.
+Consistent with 2018, PIPE deals in the healthcare industry remained prevalent.
 The healthcare industry lends itself to PIPE transactions because of the significant economic challenge driven by high research and development costs and the innovative nature of the industry.
 This results in increased funding needs with respect to which companies in the industry turn to PIPE investors.